Mjavala/golden-dao/governance/staking.md

 # Staking GOLD

 Staking GOLD is the basis of the whole protocol.
 We believe that in the spirit of decentralization and our objectives, anyone should be allowed to submit a proposal.
+In the same vein, anyone with GOLD will be allowed to stake, there is no minimum.

 Upon passing, a proposal's progenitor (or investee) must deposit the agreed upon percentage of their project to the GOLDEN DAO.
 This percentage is split in the following ways: